Bottled in 2011, No. 2011-100254, best before 12-12-2016.

 The back end starts to give more bitterness in an orange peel type way – it feels a bit like a Christmas beer to me.

 I’m biased.
-This is one of my favorite style by one of my favorite brewers, who bring an iteration of a beer I really like!
+This is one of my favorite styles by one of my favorite brewers, who bring an iteration of a beer I really like!
 That combination was always likely to produce great results and it does.
 A super beer (just like 17 was), but I’m not 100% sure what the aging and oaking has added.
 I loved it originally, and comparing it to the notes from nearly five years ago, I don’t see massive differences.